Culture of Melbourne: Opera and theatre

 The Australian Ballet Company is based in Melbourne and the National Theatre in St Kilda is the oldest ballet school in Australia.
 Ballet is a regular feature at the Victorian Arts Centre and National Theatre venues.
 Melbourne is the second home of Opera Australia after it merged with Victoria State Opera in 1996.
 The Victorian Opera held its inaugural season in 2006 and operates in various Melbourne venues.

 The Royal Melbourne Philharmonic was formed in 1853, making it Australia's oldest musical organisation and the only orchestra in Australia to be bestowed "royal" status.
 The Victoria Orchestra, based in Melbourne, was Australia's first professional orchestra and performed during the period from 1888 to 1891.
 The Melbourne Symphony Orchestra, first assembled in 1906, is now the city's premier orchestra and tours internationally.

 There are more theatres and performance venues in Melbourne than any other city in Australia.
 In Southbank, Victoria, the Arts Centre Melbourne is a hub of performing arts venues and is the cornerstone of the Melbourne Arts Precinct which also includes the Melbourne Recital Centre and Southbank Theatre, home of the Melbourne Theatre Company.
 In the city's East End Theatre District, notable theatres include the Princess Theatre, Regent Theatre, Forum Theatre, Comedy Theatre; the Athenaeum, and Her Majesty's Theatre.
 The Palais Theatre is a significant music venue in nearby St Kilda.

 Several professional theatre companies operate in Melbourne, of which the Melbourne Theatre Company, the oldest professional theatre company in Australia, has the most institutional support of any in Australia.
-There is also a range of smaller professional theatre companies in Melbourne, including the Malthouse, La Mama in Carlton, Cariad Productions, the Red Stitch Actors Theatre and Theatreworks in St Kilda.
+There is also a range of smaller professional theatre companies in Melbourne, including the Malthouse, La Mama in Carlton, Cariad Productions, the Red Stitch Actors Theatre, Theatreworks in StKilda and PONYCAM.
 An array of amateur companies also exist, such as OXAGEN Productions, the Malvern Theatre Company, CLOC, Catchment Players of Darebin, MLOC Productions, Theatrical Incorporated, Altona City Theatre, Windmill Theatre Company and Dandenong Theatre Company.

 Comedy

 Melbourne is known throughout both Australia and the world as a centre of comedy, with the Melbourne International Comedy Festival listed as one of the three largest stand-up comedy festivals in the world.
 The city has also produced many of Australia's top-rating comedy television and radio shows, and many of the country's leading comedians either come from the city or have relocated to Melbourne.

-Melbourne-born satirist Barry Humphries created his main character, "Dame Edna Everage", as a comic version of a suburban homemaker.
+Melbourne-born satirist Barry Humphries created his main character, Dame Edna Everage, as a comic version of a suburban homemaker.
 Through Everage, Humphries has written and performed cutting odes to Melbourne mores and the middle class suburbs of Moonee Ponds and Highett, among others.
 The character was retired in mid-2012 during the Eat Pray Laugh farewell tour.